AdaCore/spark2014/docs/lrm/source/exceptions.rst

-   [In other words, the proof obligations introduced for a raise statement are the same as those introduced for a runtime check which fails unconditionally.
-A raise expression (see Ada AI12-0022 for details) introduces a similar obligation to prove that the expression will not be evaluated.]
+   [In other words, the proof obligations introduced for a raise statement are the same as those introduced for a runtime check which fails unconditionally.]

+.. commented out since raise expression are not part of the language yet A raise expression (see Ada AI12-0022 for details) introduces a similar obligation to prove that the expression will not be evaluated.]